bkjohnson/learn-web-components/exercises/ex_6.md

 ## Wrapping up

 If you have been making your changes in `src/index.html`, copy them into `src/react-app/pages/index.js`.
-You should see that the app works identically in React as well as on a plain HTML page, provided that the Web Components have been defined with the browser's custom element registry.
+You should see that the app works the same in React as it does on a plain HTML page, as long as the Web Components have been defined with the browser's custom element registry.